-A unit type can declare support for one or more MIME types.
-If there are multiple unit types associated with the same MIME type, the sink will attach them all, each receiving a copy of the data (we use this mechanism for content identification; see §2.7).
-Even though we use the term "MIME type" here, we extend its traditional file-centric notion to a more general naming scheme for dissectors by introducing Spicy-specific top-level media types.
-For example, for application-layer protocols operating on top of TCP, we define types of the form tcp/<port>, where <port> represent a protocol's well-known port (e.g., the HTTP dissector declares mimetype = "tcp/80").
+introducing Spicy-specific top-level media types.
+For example, for application-layer protocols operating on top of TCP, we define types of the form tcp/<port>, where <port> represent a protocol's well-known port (e.g., the HTTP dissector declares %mimetype = "tcp/80").
 With that convention, the TCP dissector can use a corresponding connect_mime_type ("tcp/<port>") call to dynamically dispatch processing by port.

-In addition to this dynamic dispatching, sinks also can be statically connected to a specific target unit.
+In addition to this dynamic dispatching, sinks can also statically connect to a specific target unit.
 This can, e.g., be useful when decapsulating layers in a single protocol like necessary for record fragments in TLS.

 For further flexibility, Spicy extends the sink model with three additional capabilities.
 First, sinks can preprocess their input before passing it on.
 Currently, our implementation supports two such filters: base64 decoding and unzipping.
-Second, in addition to the arrow operator, there is also an explicit write () method offering more fine-grained control.
+Second, in addition to the arrow operator, there is also an explicit write() method offering more fine-grained control.
 In particular, write() can associate sequence numbers with the input, in which case the sink will internally put the data in order before passing it on.
-In $\S4.2$ we use that for implementing TCP stream reassembly.
-Sinks provide a number of options for finetuning out-of-order processing, including defining initial sequence numbers as well as knobs and hooks to handle gaps and ambiguities.
-Finally, writers can insert metainformation in the form of positional marks into the sink's data, e.g., at PDU boundaries.
+In §4.2 we use that for implementing TCP stream reassembly.
+Sinks provide a number of options for fine-tuning out-of-order processing, including defining initial sequence numbers as well as knobs and hooks to handle gaps and ambiguities.
+Finally, writers can insert meta-information in the form of positional marks into the sink's data, e.g., at PDU boundaries.
 This is, e.g., helpful for resynchronizing after errors by skipping ahead (see §2.6).